Square Roots: The Story of SpongeBob SquarePants: Reception

 The documentary film received positive reviews.
 David Hinckley of the New York Daily News said that the "documentary's most interesting moments come from Hillenburg, who created SpongeBob as a secondary character in a comic before breaking him out on his own in July 1999."
 He added that "it's fun for the whole family."
 R.L.
-Shaffer of IGN wrote "what's here is still incredibly fun to pilfer though and a true delight for longtime fans."
+Shaffer of IGN wrote "what's here is still incredibly fun to pilfer through and a true delight for longtime fans."
 Gord Lacey of TV Shows on DVD called the film "the single-best feature that's appeared on a Nickelodeon DVD set."
 Michael Cavna of The Washington Post called it "some 'cult' to have."

 Aaron H. Bynum of Animation Insider said that it "is essentially of two halves, the first of which is where the value lies.
 The first twenty minutes or so of the documentary is excellent; profiling Hillenburg and the writers, storyboard artists, and voice actors that have accompanied him on his journey."
 He added that the "remainder of the documentary is chiefly fluff."